CoraWagner/VBA/index.md

 `Set rnge = Application.Selection`

-`Set rnge = Application.InputBox("Select a range of Rows you would like to hide.", "Hide Rows", rnge.Address, Type:=8)`
+`Set rnge = Application.InputBox("Select a range of Rows you would like to remove.", "Remove Rows", rnge.Address, Type:=8)`

 `For Each row In rnge`